drecali/til/chrome/devtools-framework-ignore-list-fix-for-sentry.io-wrong-console-log-source.md

 ## Background

-Messages in the Chrome console always show their `source`: the exact file and line of code that triggered the message is shown on the right side of the screen (for LTR languages at least).
+Messages in the Chrome console always show their `source`: the exact file and line of code that triggered the message is shown on the right side of the console panel (for LTR languages at least).
 The format is `filename.extension:line#`

 ![image](https://user-images.githubusercontent.com/24983797/177786463-2335c89d-f689-4427-9126-6590556c6b97.png)